DAOmasons/RuleBook/misc/overview.md

 ## Final Thoughts

-This is a new system that we designed from scratch -- which is hard to get across in a two-minute read.
-For more reasoning and specifics, [please read more in our FAQ](/faqs/grantShipsFAQ.md).
+Grant Ships is being designed from the ground up and some of the details will have to change as we implement it.
+[Please read more in our FAQ](/faqs/grantShipsFAQ.md).